Categories

 If you're buying a property to live in yourself, then this approach is not for you (you'll need a standard residential mortgage).

-But if you're buying a property to let out and yield rental income, then you could potentially save money by buying your rental property and securing your mortgage, through a company set up solely for this purpose.
+But if you're buying a property to let out and yield rental income, then you could potentially save money by buying your rental property and securing your mortgage through a company set up solely for this purpose.

-The mortgage you get is very similar to a standard buy to let mortgage, but as your company will technically own the property and the mortgage, your mortgage repayments and your rental earnings are treated differently for tax purposes.
+The mortgage you get is very similar to a standard buy to let mortgage, but because your company will technically own the property and the mortgage, your mortgage repayments and your rental earnings are treated differently for tax purposes.

 Are there any drawbacks?